nilhiu/fintc/README.md

 ### Linux/macOS

 On Linux or macOS, you will have to copy one of the scripts into `/usr/bin/`, or to `$HOME/.local/bin/` if you have it in your PATH.
+Also, don't forget to add execution privileges to the script: `chmod u+x fintc.{sh,py}`.

 If installing the Python script, you will need to add the following to the top of the Python script: